bslew/antabTr/readme.md

 antabTr.py program should be used in the same way as the original antabfs.py program.
 This version however stores information about how to reduce your data.
-If you cancel execution before you save your final .antab file, and the restart processing the same log file the program will continue from the point your left off using the wisdom data stored in the local directory.
+If you cancel execution before you save your final .antab file and then restart processing the same log file, the program will continue from the point your left off using the wisdom data stored in the local directory.

 It will be useful if you decide to share the wisdom gathered by this program after your antab files are prepared and ready to export to VLBeer.
-After all this is one of the reasons for writing this modification to the original program.
-Execute:
+After all, this is one of the reasons for writing this modification to the original program.
+To share the wisdom execute:

 ```
 share_wisdom.py